-Cotyledon’s are the first leaves that appear after a seed has sprouted.
+Cotyledons are the first leaves that appear after a seed has sprouted.
 They are distinctly different from a plants true leaves, because they develop in the embryo-and therefore present before germination.
-The cotyledons contain the stored food reserves in the seed.
+The cotyledon contain the stored food reserves in the seed.
 Some cotyledon begin to photosynthesize and stay with their host plant for a long time, while others shrivel and die after the true leaves take over food production.
 There is an essence in each of us that makes us who we are-even before we are born.
 But, it’s how we nourish, care and tend to the seed that truly determines its fate.

 As a community farm, the mission is to nourish and enliven a diverse community of members, neighbors and friends with life-sustaining vegetables and herbs.

-Vision: To join together an intersectional community to create and enjoy a diversified, small-scale, organically-grown vegetable and herb farm.
+Vision: To join together in community to create and enjoy a diversified, small-scale, organically-grown vegetable and herb farm.
 The farm will be a place alive with art, collaboration, organizing and activism with those who share in the labor and love of the land their food is grown on, as well as the community that it brings together.

-Goals: “It is my goal to nourish existing intersectional communities of radical, social-justice oriented people in a mutually beneficial way that balances the rights of the both farmer and the community of access to the resources they need to flourish and succeed.”
+Goals: “It is my goal to nourish existing communities of radical, social-justice oriented people in a mutually beneficial way that balances the rights of the both farmer and the community of access to the resources they need to flourish and succeed.”

 Members and participants who work on the farm will experience and co-create a dignified, centered and loving environment.

-The vision is to foster a sustainable livelihood for the farmer while also fostering and developing an intersectional social-justice focused community.
-In doing that, we must honor the needs of those who both work and benefit the land for respect, dignity, community and mutual-aid.
+The vision is to foster a sustainable livelihood for the farmer while also fostering and developing an social-justice focused community.
+In doing that, we must honor the needs of those who both work and benefit from the land for respect, dignity, community and mutual-aid.